CigarLounge/sbox-TTT/CONTRIBUTING.md

 If you are familiar with coding and contributing on GitHub you can skip to [Adhere to Codestyle](#adhere-to-codestyle) otherwise please read on.

 If you are only planning on working on a 'small' thing e.g. only changing something in a single file, you don't need to setup everything below.
 Simply go to the file you want to edit on GitHub and click the pencil icon in the top right.
-After you edited the file how you wanted simply open a new [pull request](https://github.com/TTTReborn/ttt-reborn/compare) with your changes.
+After you edited the file how you wanted simply open a new [pull request](https://github.com/TTT/ttt-reborn/compare) with your changes.

 ### Setup your workspace

-TTTReborn being a gamemode for S&Box means it is a .NET application.
+TTT being a gamemode for S&Box means it is a .NET application.
 Therefore you need to install the .NET SDK and a code editor / IDE of your choice.

 Please refer to the [.NET Installation Instructions](https://docs.microsoft.com/en-us/dotnet/core/install/) on how to install the SDK on your operating system.